-Energy is an essential cost component and it account for 50% of our building operating cost.
+Electricity is an essential cost component and it account for 50% of our building operating cost.

-In our effort to minimise energy consumption, we have equipped all common areas with timers and sensors besides changing all the lighting to energy saving and LED type.
+In our effort to minimise electricity consumption, we have equipped all common areas with timers and sensors besides changing all the lighting to energy saving and LED type.
 All escalators and lifts are switched off at night and on non-working days.
-Airconditioners are being maintained at comfortable temperature to obtain the optimal electricity consumption.
+Air-conditioners are being maintained at comfortable temperature to obtain the optimal electricity consumption.
+There was a drop in the electricity consumption partly due to the MCO enforced.